-If you experience any form of sexual or relationship violence, there are a number of ways you can report the incident as well as a wide array of services available to obtain the information, support, and assistance you need.
-Visit www.BSUTitleIX.weebly.com for additional resources.
+If you experience any form of sexual or relationship violence, there are several ways you can report the incident as well as a wide array of services available to obtain the information, support, and assistance you need.
+Visit www.bridgew.edu/office/titleix for additional resources.